Table of Contents

 Prayer for God’s strength

-Father, we thank you for allowing us to come to you in prayer, and we ask all these things, in Jesus’ name, Amen.
+Father, thank you for allowing us to come to you in prayer, and we ask all these things, in the name of Jesus Christ, the Highest, Amen.

 The message of Psalm 46:5 is that God is always with us.
-We hear that every time yet often we forget, especially when we’re having a hard time.
+We hear that every time yet often we forget, especially when we’re in the midst of hard times.
 It’s more difficult to believe that God listens to all our prayers and cries of help when nothing we do is going our way.

-It is why Psalm 46:5 is so essential because it will serve as a reminder for us every day, for every situation.
-This means that in everything we do, God will always help us.
-There are no limitations, no requirements, and specific conditions; God is always present, and He will always extend His hand to help.
-So let us hold firmly into His promise and trust in God’s movements in our lives.
-For His plans were never to harm us but to give us hope and a future (Jeremiah 29:11).
+It is why Psalm 46:5 is so essential because it will serve as a reminder for us from when morning dawns to when mournful night comes.
+This means that whatever challenges we may have, we shall not be moved.
+God shall help us.
+There are no limitations, no requirements, and specific conditions; God will help us, and He is present not just from dawn to dusk but also even if the earth melts away.
+The world may pass, but we can hold firmly to His promise and trust His movements in our lives.

 Faith-Filled Content Delivered To Your Inbox